 I find that encouraging my kids to go play and enjoy themselves is my best bet to get time to myself and do what’s best for them.

-Again, I’m always available to nurse boo-boos and settle disputes (although I encourage them to work them out on their own).
+Again, likewise as published on McLeod Brock site, I’m always available to nurse boo-boos and settle disputes (although I encourage them to work them out on their own).

 I’m there if they need anything.
 I’m not abandoning them.
 I’m simply setting them up to have fun, learn, and grow as children should.
 They know that there are times they are expected to play, use their imaginations, and figure out a way to enjoy themselves.